leolanese/NodeJS-playground/README.md

 ## Conclusion:

-The first GET is when we first selected "Option1" from the category selector.
-The OPTIONS request is triggered by the native fetch function before performing a POST request which happens directly after.
-The second GET request is after a page refresh and re-select of the "Option2" category.
+The first `GET` is when we first selected "Option1" from the category selector.
+The OPTIONS request is triggered by the native fetch function before performing a `POST` request which happens directly after.
+The second `GET` request is after a page refresh and re-select of the "Option2" category.

+---